 The rabbit is considered a symbol of fertility because the animal can give birth at any time of the year.
 Over time, a link between fertility and resurrection was made, so the bunny became even more widely used as a holiday symbol.

 According to biblical accounts, Jesus did not eat rabbits.
 Nor their flesh, but Jesus was a pescatarian vegan.
 Over the years, children’s stories have appeared in many cultures where the rabbit seems as the Savior’s pet.
 An old German tale from the 18th century depicts Jesus Christ as having a rabbit as a pet.

 When the Saviour disappeared for three days between the Crucifixion and the Resurrection, the rabbit waited for him in the Garden of Gethsemane.
 Here the apostles are said to have found a crowd of colorful flowers, each with the figure of a rabbit in the center, which became a symbol of patience and hope in the story.

 When did the Easter Bunny tradition begin?

-The Easter bunny, the bringer of red eggs, originated in German lands in 1500 BC and symbolizes fertility.
+The Easter bunny, the bringer of red eggs, originated in German lands in 1500 BC and symbolized fertility.
 The first appearance of the bunny as an Easter symbol was in Germany, appearing in books around 1500.

-The Germans were the first to invent bunny-shaped sweets, in 1800, made of dough and sugar.
+The Germans were the first to invent bunny-shaped sweets in 1800, made of dough and sugar.
 Around the same time, the first chocolate eggs appeared in France and Germany.
 The origin of the Easter Bunny tradition can be traced back to pre-Christian fertility celebrations dedicated to the goddess Eostre, the moon goddess in northern European countries.